Correlate Disparate Data Points

 The application path defines what infrastructure components are being used and will change dynamically in today’s environment.
 The application that rides over the infrastructure uses every element in the data center, including interconnects to the cloud and other off-premise physical or virtual locations.

 Customers are well informed about the products and services, as they have all the information at their fingertips.
-Thereby, it makes the work of applications complex to deliver excellent results.
-To comprehend the business’s top priorities and work towards them, having the right Objectives and Key Results (OKRs) is essential.
-You can review some examples of OKRs by Profit if you want to learn more about this topic.
+This makes the work of applications complex to deliver excellent results.
+Having the right objectives and key results (OKRs) is essential to comprehending the business’s top priorities and working towards them.
+You can review some examples of OKRs by profit to learn more about this topic.

 That said, it is essential to note that an issue with critical application performance can happen in any compartment or domain on which the application depends.
 In a world that monitors everything but monitors in a silo, it’s difficult to understand the cause of the application problem quickly.
 The majority of time is spent isolating and identifying rather than fixing the problem.